 Andrew, like the other apostles, went forth to spread the gospel after Christ’s death, resurrection, and ascension, but accounts differ as to the extent of his travels.

-He is credited with establishing the see of Byzantium (later Constantinople) in the year 38, which is why he is the patron saint of the Orthodox Ecumenical Patriarchate of Constantinople, even though Andrew was not the first bishop there.
+He is credited with establishing the Sea of Byzantium (later Constantinople) in the year 38, which is why he is the patron saint of the Orthodox Ecumenical Patriarchate of Constantinople, even though Andrew was not the first bishop there.

 Andrew was one of the twelve Apostles, and he is known as “Protocletus” (the First-Called) because he was the first Apostle to be summoned into Jesus’ service.
 Andrew and his brother Peter were fishermen on the Sea of Galilee.
-Both men became Apostles, and while Peter came to symbolize the Church of the West, Andrew came to symbolize the Church of the East.
+Both men became Apostles, and while his brother came to symbolize the Church of the West, Andrew came to symbolize the Church of the East.

 Today the voice of St. Andrew continues to call on all Christians, especially the Greek Orthodox Christians throughout the world.
 His unstilled spirit beckons across the centuries proclaiming: